vishal-kumar-07/vishal-kumar-07/README.md

 ## 🏅 Achievements

-- Chandrabhan Sharma College of Arts, Science and Commerce
+- Chandrabhan Sharma College of Arts, Science and Commerce from Mumbai
 - The Minor in Artificial intelligence from IIT Ropar

 Thanks for visiting my profile!
 Have a great day! 😊